omnivore-app/docs.omnivore/docs/index.md

 # Welcome to Omnivore

-[Omnivore](https://omnivore.app) is a complete, open source read-it-later solution for people who like text.
+[Omnivore](https://omnivore.app) is a complete, open source read-it-later solution for people who love to read.

 We built Omnivore because we love reading and we want it to be more fun.
 Join us!

+Save interesting articles, newsletter subscriptions, and documents and read them later — focused and distraction free.
+Add notes and highlights.
+Organize your reading list the way you want and sync it across all your devices.

+Omnivore Features:

 - Highlighting, notes, search, and sharing
 - Full keyboard navigation